How Does GDPR Change the Way Your Website is Developed?

 Of course, there is a silver lining and not everything is that bad.
 The new regulation has introduced very good privacy protection practices that will bring a lot of value to your users.
 So, whenever you feel intimidated, just remember that GDPR legislates common sense!

-In this article, we deconstruct GDPR from the point of view of the impact it will have on the development of your website/web app.
+In this article, we deconstruct GDPR from the point of view of the impact on the development of your website/web app.
 We did our best to extract the practical steps for making your website GDPR compliant.

-The idea behind it is to give the control over personal data (any information regarding a certain person with identifiers like name, email, ID etc.) back to its owners.
+The idea behind it is to give control over personal data (any information regarding a certain person with identifiers like name, email, ID, etc.) back to its owners.
 In order to achieve this, organizations have to adapt to the new standard of information protection.